Masahiko-Ito/grmd/README.md

 # grmd

-grmd is a General Resouce Management Daemon for UNIX-like systems :)
+grmd is a General Resource Management Daemon for UNIX-like systems :)